NeutraleNull/ArmaScheduler/README.md

 ### Tech

 ArmaScheduler now runs Hangfire as it's CRON background scheduler.
-It uses an in memory database to avoid the need of a real SQL database because each job will be read on application start
+It uses an in memory database to avoid the need of a real SQL database because each job will be read on application start.

 ### Installation